-February is the month of love, so it makes sense to focus on reproductive health this month.
+Why is reproductive health so important?
 Reproductive health implies that people are able to have a responsible, satisfying and safe sex life.
-But one can’t really understand what safe sex means if you don’t understand the risks and dangers involved.
+But in order to really understand what safe sex means, one needs to understand the risks and dangers involved.

-Over the past few years, we have seen a decrease in new HIV infections but the rates of other STIs are on the rise.
+Over the past few years, there’s been a decrease in new HIV infections but the rates of other STIs are on the rise.
 This might be due to the fact that more and more South Africans are practising unsafe sex.
 According to data from the Human Science Research Council (HSRC) condom use is decreasing, with close to 50% of sexually active individuals reporting condomless sex during their last sexual encounter.

 People are under the impression that you will know if you have a STI and that you don’t have to use condoms since STIs are curable.
 But this is not entirely true.
 Here are some scary facts to consider: